 According to Sheldon’s theory, physical characteristics go hand in hand with personality.

-Sheldon suggests that mesomorphs are usually considered the most aggressive.
-Some may even argue that their uninhibited temperament makes them prone to problematic behavior and delinquency.
+Sheldon suggests that mesomorphs are usually considered the most aggressive of the three types.
+And some may even argue that their uninhibited temperament makes them prone to problematic behavior and delinquency.

-Either way, most mesos often display the traits of a “somotonic” personality.
-As defined by Dr. Sheldon, this means active, always on the go, and exceptional assertive.
+Either way, most mesomorph body types often display traits of a “somatotonic” personality.
+As defined by Dr. Sheldon, this means active, always on the go, and exceptionally assertive.

-It would be wrong to assume that a person would be prone to unacceptable behavior just because he or she is a mesomorph, since nurture plays just as big a role as nature.
-And Sheldon’s ideas are quite outdated by now.
+Should we assume that a person is prone to unacceptable behavior just because he or she is a mesomorph?
+No, because nurture plays just as big a role as nature.

 Getting to know your somatotype and everything that comes with it is just the tip of the iceberg.
-To let your full potential shine, you need a healthy balance of exercise and good food.
+Because the truth is, to let your potential shine, you need a healthy balance of exercise and a good diet.